-- The average timeframe of private equity ownership of portfolio companies is 5.8 years and the current portfolio companies have been owned for an average of 3.8 years. - Organic employment growth under private equity ownership is 1.5% per annum, which is above the UK private sector benchmark at 1.3% per annum.
+- The average timeframe of private equity ownership of portfolio companies is 5.9 years and the current portfolio companies have been owned for an average of 3.4 years. - Organic employment growth under private equity ownership is 1.5% per annum, which is above the UK private sector benchmark of 1.2% per annum. - Average employment cost per head has grown under private equity ownership by 3.2% per annum, which is above the UK private sector benchmark of 3% annual growth. - 46% of the current portfolio companies have made net bolt-on acquisitions while 4% have made net partial disposals. - Annual growth in labour productivity in portfolio companies is between 1.5% and 3.3% and is broadly in line with public company and economy-wide benchmarks. - Capital productivity growth is 12.2% which exceeds the public company benchmark of 1.3% per annum.

-- Average employment cost per head has grown under private equity ownership by 2.9% per annum, which is above the UK private sector benchmark at 2.7% annual growth. - 42% of the current portfolio companies have made net bolt-on acquisitions while 11% have made net partial disposals. - Annual growth in labour productivity in portfolio companies is between 1.4% and 2.4% and is broadly in line with public company and economy-wide benchmarks. - Portfolio companies have grown reported revenue at 7.1% per annum and profit at 4.4% per annum in line with public company benchmarks. - Capital productivity growth in the portfolio companies exceeds public company benchmarks, by 6.9% versus 1.2% growth per annum. - In aggregate, portfolio companies had an average leverage ratio of 6.7 debt to EBITDA at acquisition, 6.2 at latest date or exit.
-Portfolio companies have much higher levels of financial leverage than public companies: 54% of portfolio companies have debt to EBITDA ratio above 5x, versus 5% of publicly listed companies. - The equity return from portfolio company exits is 3.4x the public company benchmark; over half of the additional return is due to private equity strategic and operational improvements, and the rest from additional financial leverage.
+- In aggregate, portfolio companies had an average leverage ratio of 6.7 debt to EBITDA at acquisition and 6.1 at latest date or exit.
+Portfolio companies have much higher levels of financial leverage than public companies: 56% of portfolio companies have a debt to EBITDA ratio above 5x, versus 19% of publicly listed companies. - Portfolio companies have grown reported revenue by 7.3% per annum and profit (EBITDA) by 5.3% per annum which exceeds the public company benchmarks of 4.1% and 3.9% respectively. - The equity return from portfolio company exits is 3.5x the public company benchmark; over half of the additional return is due to private equity strategic and operational improvements, and the balance is from additional financial leverage.